 Shingles also causes the following symptoms:

 The nerves relay sensory information from the skin to the brain.
-When this signal is interrupted, people may experience unusual sensations on their skin.
+When something interrupts this signal, people may experience unusual sensations on their skin.

 A tingling sensation can arise when there is pressure on the nerves, such as when a person sits in a position that causes their legs to “fall asleep.”
-This is paresthesia, and it goes away when the pressure on the nerve is relieved.
+This is paresthesia, and it goes away when someone relieves pressure on the nerve.

 Medical conditions that affect the nerves can also cause tingling and numbness in various parts of the body.